Online EMDR Therapy

 EMDR therapy can help you “rewire” your brain so you can (re)-engage with the present, and move forward to “phase two” of your healing journey, in which you will finally be able to work towards your relationship and life goals, unencumbered by the “baggage” that has been weighing you down and holding you back.

-To learn more about how online EMDR therapy can help you, I encourage you to contact me, today, and schedule a free initial consultation.
+To learn more about how online EMDR therapy can help you, I encourage you to contact me, today, and schedule a free, 20-minute initial phone consultation.
 I can be reached by phone at 650-680-7124 or by email at firstname.lastname@example.org.
 I look forward to speaking with you and helping you finally put traumatic experiences in their proper place … the past!